How would your life be different if you read the Bible every day — or if you turned to it as often as you do your smartphone?

 Maybe it’s too much to expect, that we check our Bibles as often as we check our cellphones.
 But think of the strength and confidence we might gain by reading a little bit every day!
 I mean really reading it.
 Taking a small piece and thinking, meditating, “chewing” on it until it takes up residence in our mind and heart.
 Because once that happens, the word of God takes on a life of its own and starts to change us.

-That’s why in 2020, I plan to read the Bible every day.
+That’s why this year, I plan to read the Bible every day.
 Will you join me?
 It doesn’t have to be hard.
 Here are some ideas if you don’t know where to start:

 - Grab a lectionary (or go to the USCCB website) and read the day’s gospel reading every day for a year.

 - Read a Psalm a day.
 When you’re done, start back at the beginning.
 After that, zero in on your favorites.
-Or get familiar with praying the Liturgy of the Hours.
+Or read all of them each month by reading five each day.
+You can also cycle through by praying the Liturgy of the Hours.

 - Start with Matthew 1 and make your way through the New Testament.
 Take your time, even if it’s just a few sentences a day.
 Let it soak in.
 Listen and pray with it.